HerrNamenlos123/tello/README.md

 # Tello

-C++14 single-header library to control a DJI Ryze Tello drone using the Tello SDK 2.0
+C++14 single-header cross-platform library to control a DJI Ryze Tello drone using the Tello SDK 2.0

 ## Build process